aptech/docs/docs/CR-QNewtonmt.rst

         These arguments are passed untouched to the user-provided objective function, by QNewtonmt.
     :type ...: TODO

-    :param c: an instance of a QNewtonmtControl structure.
+    :param c:
         Normally an instance is initialized by calling QNewtonmtControlCreate and members of this instance can be set to other values by the user.
         For an instance named c, the members are:
-    :type c: TODO
+    :type c: an instance of a QNewtonmtControl structure

     .. csv-table::
         :widths: auto